Is It Time for Siding Replacement? How to Tell

-From siding to roofing to windows, each of the components of your home’s exterior is individually important for a number of reasons.
-But together, they create an invisible protective thermal envelope that helps to regulate the temperature inside your home during extreme and moderate weather alike.
+From siding to roofing to windows, each component of your home’s exterior is individually important for several reasons.
+Together, they create an invisible protective thermal envelope that helps regulate the temperature inside your home during extreme and moderate weather.

 To keep your siding in good shape over the years, it’s important to keep up with regular maintenance and repairs, especially when storm damage occurs.
 Eventually, however, there comes a time when continuing to repair your siding year after year becomes more costly than siding replacement.

-At Powers Premier in Minnesota, our exterior remodeling contractors work with homeowners to help them make informed decisions about siding replacement.
-Keep reading to get our best advice that helps you decide if your siding should be repaired or replaced.
+At Powers Premier in Minnesota, our exterior remodeling contractors help homeowners make informed decisions about siding replacement.
+Keep reading to get our best advice on deciding whether your siding should be repaired or replaced.

 The Importance of Siding Performance

-When you move into a home, there’s a good chance you won’t have much information about its exterior remodeling components, particularly how long ago they were installed.
+When you move into a home, there’s a good chance you won’t have much information about its exterior remodeling components, particularly how long ago the siding was installed.
 This is especially true if it’s been many years or even decades since it was replaced, and it may even be possible that the previous homeowners don’t have that information.

 The Role of Siding

 To determine the condition of your siding, it’s important to understand its form and function.

 Beyond its structural function, siding creates an attractive exterior for a home, which is why siding is so highly customizable.